ptc-iot-sharing/ThingworxDemoWebpackWidget/README.md

 ```
 demoWebpackTypescriptWidget
 │   README.md         // this file
-│   package.json      // here you can specify project name, homepage and dependencies.
-This is the only file should edit to start a new project
+│   package.json      // here you specify project name, homepage and dependencies.
+This is the only file you should edit to start a new project
 │   tsconfig.json     // configuration for the typescript compiler
 │   webpack.config.js // configuration for webpack
 │   metadata.xml      // thingworx metadata file for this widget.
 This is automatically generated based on your package.json